©2021 William A. Lasher

 “Yes Ma’am.
-Alright, here it is, Captain Blooey wants to know why we’re not roasting the winged croc.”
+Alright, here it is, Captain Galloway wants to know why we’re not roasting the winged croc.”

-“Go back down there and tell Sergeant Delone I’m giving him a direct order to roast the winged croc with his flamethrower.”
+“Go back down there and tell Sergeant Delone I’m giving him a direct order to roast the winged croc.”

 “Yes, Ma’am!”
 Queensbury gave Molly another hand salute and hurried off.

-“How should I reply to Captain Blooey, Ma’am?” said Wingham, “He asked us to advise at once.”
+“How should I reply to Captain Galloway, Ma’am?” said Wingham.
+“He asked us to advise at once.”

-“Tell the Cap’n that Delone is chicken,” Moonblade grinning behind the ship’s wheel.
+“Tell the Cap’n that Delone is chicken.”
+Moonblade was grinning behind the ship’s wheel.

 “Yes Ma’am.”
 Wingham began tapping the message out.